 Lemon Myrtle is a uniquely refreshing and exquisitely aromatic “tisane” from the coastal rainforests of eastern Australia.
 The essential oils in the leaves are the world’s richest known natural source of citral (90-98%).
 Citral may provide anti-microbial and possible immuno-stimulating benefits, and may be particularly helpful in developing protection against common colds, influenza, bronchitis, and indigestion.
 Caffeine-free Lemon Myrtle has an intense refreshing lemon-lime aroma and taste that can be enjoyed day or night.

 The key ingredient in lemon myrtle is the high concentration of citral in its leaves.
 Citral comprises 90-98% of the essential oils in lemon myrtle, as opposed to less than 10% in lemons and limes.
 Some of the characteristics of citral include:

-- Citral is an anti-fungal agent.
+- Citral may be an anti-fungal agent.

-- Citral is high in anti-oxidants.
+- Citral is may be high in anti-oxidants.

 Disclaimer: The content on our website is for educational purposes only.
 Although we try our utmost to provide useful and accurate information, you are responsible to research and verify the information before relying on it.
-We work with trained herbalists and not licensed or registered healthcare practitioners.
+We work with trained herbalists and licensed or registered healthcare practitioners.
 We cannot diagnose health conditions, nor prescribe medicines legally; we are not medical doctors.
 However, we will recommend or suggest medicinal herbs for various health complaints, as we believe in the safety and efficacy of botanical medicine.